Connect with others who understand.

 — A MyParkinsonsTeam member

-Additionally, the muscles in the larynx (voice box) that control vocal folds may not work properly.
-This can cause dysphonia (poor control of speech tone).
-Impaired motor function in the lips and mouth makes forming words more difficult.
-This often results in raspy, low-volume speech.
+The muscles in the larynx (voice box) that control vocal folds may also stop working well.
+This can cause dysphonia — trouble controlling speech tone.
+Motor function problems in the lips and mouth can make it harder to form words.
+This often leads to speech that sounds raspy and quiet.
 Doctors may call this drop in voice quality poor phonation.
-Hypokinetic dysarthria is sometimes worse after deep brain stimulation, a surgical treatment used for Parkinson’s.
+Hypokinetic dysarthria is sometimes worse after deep brain stimulation — a surgery for Parkinson’s that sends electrical signals into parts of the brain to help control movement.

 Hyperkinetic Dysarthria

 The other kind of dysarthria is called hyperkinetic dysarthria.
-Long-term treatment with levodopa/carbidopa can cause involuntary movements, or dyskinesia.
-When the muscles involved in speech move erratically, speech can become jerky as well.
+Taking certain Parkinson’s medications for a long time can cause involuntary movements, called dyskinesia.
+When the muscles used for speech move in an unsteady way, speech can sound jerky, too.

-It’s possible to have hypokinetic-hyperkinetic dysarthria.
-This condition causes an uneven speech rate, cadence, volume, and tone.
-It’s different from the speech in hypokinetic dysarthria, which can sound very flat.
+Some people have hypokinetic-hyperkinetic dysarthria.
+This type of dysarthria can make speech sound uneven in speed, volume, and tone.
+It’s different from hypokinetic dysarthria, where speech often sounds very flat.

 “When my facial expression is frozen, and I can’t turn my head and have trouble with speech, people think I am ignoring them.”